 Question 4.6.
 Suppose that G is an infinite and finitely generated group.
-Does the theory G-TCF exists if and only if G is free?
+Is it the case that the theory G-TCF exists if and only if G is free?

 Corollary 4.3 answers Question 4.6 positively in the case of a nilpotent group G. Possibly, the methods of Section 4.1 could be extended to supersolvable or even solvable groups.
 On a rather "orthogonal" side of the spectrum of finitely generated groups, Question 4.6 has an affirmative answer for virtually free groups by Corollary 3.8.